 Key points: Press the tops of your feet down without rolling towards the big toe side.
 Lift the backs of your thighs up as you move your hips forwards.
 Use your shoulder blades to lift and open your chest.

 Stage 4.
 Ustrasana: the Full Pose and Beyond

 It is important to be able to access the region of the lower shin in order to generate lift in Ustrasana.
 Ideally this part of the leg presses firmly down into the floor.
 This action of having the shins flat to the floor does not come easily for many bodies.
 In order to emphasise this contact, a rolled blanket can be placed under the lower shins.
 The hands now can come further back.
 Starting with your fingertips on the heels, you begin to bring the palms down flat to the soles of the feet.

 Key points: Shins press down, backs of the thighs lift up, fronts of the thighs draw downwards, move the part of the spine between the shoulder blades deep into the body.

 Ustrasana can be seen as a transition pose that links preparatory backbends with more advanced backbends.
 Techniques used in this pose will be consistent and complimentary with techniques used in more challenging poses.
-This article shows one approach to learning this pose in stages.
+The below sequence shows you how to progressively deepen your Ustrasana practice in stages.
 The methods explored here will help you to maximise chest opening in the pose, whilst minimising the risk of injury to your lower back.
 This approach to the pose will help to keep your backbend practice on a healthy trajectory as it evolves over time.